We share our life with our 2 dogs and 4 cats.

 Tamara and I met in 2002 (she had recently returned from being a refugee in Canada) and the rest is, as we say, history.

-Not only have I fallen for a Balkans girl but also her country of birth.
+Not only have I fallen for a Balkans girl but also her city and country of birth.

 It’s an amazing place, rich in history and culture.
 Where Christianity and Islam collided against each other for over 550 years.